Events

 -

 Fanshawe College students have the opportunity to attend a guided tour of one of London’s leading automation and robotics companies.
 BOS Innovations is recognized for its expertise in industrial automation, robotics integration, and advanced manufacturing solutions across multiple industries.
-Any Fanshawe College student may register and attend this tour.
-Please note that students are responsible for arranging their own transportation to and from the BOS Innovations facility, located at 2335 Discovery Drive, London, ON N6M 0<a href="http://C6.IF" target="_blank" title="C6.IF">C6.IF YOU REGISTER FOR THIS EVENT AND CAN NO LONGER ATTEND, PLEASE UNREGISTER SO OTHER STUDENTS HAVE THE OPPORTUNITY TO <a href="http://PARTICIPATE.BOS" target="_blank" title="PARTICIPATE.BOS">PARTICIPATE.BOS HAS CONFIRMED THAT THIS TOUR IS EXCLUSIVELY FOR ELY AND EMN/EMY STUDENTS.
-ELIGIBLE STUDENTS WILL BE CONTACTED SHORTLY WITH REGISTRATION DETAILS AND INFORMATION ABOUT THE AVAILABLE JOB <a href="http://OPPORTUNITIES.Co-sponsored" target="_blank" title="OPPORTUNITIES.Co-sponsored">OPPORTUNITIES.Co-sponsored by: BOS Innovations <a href="http://Inc.2335" target="_blank" title="Inc.2335">Inc.2335 Discovery Drive, London, Ontario, Canada, N6M 0C6
+Please note that students are responsible for arranging their own transportation to and from the BOS Innovations facility, located at 2335 Discovery Drive, London, ON N6M 0<a href="http://C6.IF" target="_blank" title="C6.IF">C6.IF YOU REGISTER FOR THIS EVENT AND CAN NO LONGER ATTEND, PLEASE UNREGISTER SO OTHER STUDENTS HAVE THE OPPORTUNITY TO <a href="http://PARTICIPATE.BOS" target="_blank" title="PARTICIPATE.BOS">PARTICIPATE.BOS HAS CONFIRMED THAT THIS TOUR IS EXCLUSIVELY FOR ELY AND EMN STUDENTS.
+ELIGIBLE STUDENTS WILL BE CONTACTED WITH REGISTRATION DETAILS AND INFORMATION ABOUT THE AVAILABLE JOB <a href="http://OPPORTUNITIES.Co-sponsored" target="_blank" title="OPPORTUNITIES.Co-sponsored">OPPORTUNITIES.Co-sponsored by: BOS Innovations <a href="http://Inc.2335" target="_blank" title="Inc.2335">Inc.2335 Discovery Drive, London, Ontario, Canada, N6M 0C6

 -